-The business case and Council investment decision for solar PV and battery storage at the Council's offices at Trinity Road and one other tenanted site was agreed by Cabinet and Council in July.
-System design discussions are now well underway with the appointed installer, with the expectation of installation before the end of the year.
-The installation of electric vehicle charge points in the Trinity Road carpark, which will also be accessible to the public, is delayed but due to be installed before the end of Q3.
+The business case and Council investment decision for solar PV and battery storage at the Council's offices at Trinity Road, along with another tenanted site, were approved by Cabinet and Council in July.
+System design discussions are currently in progress with the appointed installer, and installation is anticipated to commence early in the New Year, pending planning approval.
+Additionally, the installation of electric vehicle charge points in the Trinity Road car park, accessible to the public, commenced in December 2023.